 Required 12 credits - 1000 Level

 Courses at the foundation level are issue and theme focused with the objective of establishing a foundation of abilities and intellectual standards, which are grounded in the Babson College Core Competencies.
 The Foundation Level of the curriculum has two components totaling 12 credits.
 All students take a four-credit AHS Foundation course.
-They also take a yearlong eight-credit Rhetoric Foundation Experience that may be closely integrated with an AHS course.
+They also take two four-credit courses in academic writing.

 AHS: The Arts and Humanities/History and Society Foundation courses engage a combination of perspectives, including aesthetic, ethical, historical and societal, to explore a particular topic or theme.
 Exploring a topic such as nature, justice, or memory, for example, through a rich array of perspectives aims to develop the ability to see that all interpretations are impacted by the context, values, and attitudes of the interpreter - including, of course, our own.
 We use course materials from a range of media and genres to explore the topic and learn to use complexity and ambiguity to enrich and deepen our inquiry.
 This theme-based course aims to establish a foundation of skills that anticipate the more disciplinary and interdisciplinary analytical skills that are introduced at the Intermediate Level of the Liberal Arts Curriculum.